-Loans with security often come with lower interest rates than loans with no security because the lender is has more protection.
+Secured loans often come with lower interest rates than unsecured loans because the lender is offered more protection.
 They have an asset of yours that they can sell if you fail to keep up with repayments.

 Interest rates for logbook loans